Rick Quinn Jr.

-Richard "Rick" Quinn Jr. is an American politician who served as a member of the South Carolina House of Representatives from 1988 to 2004 and again from 2010 to 2017.
+Richard Quinn Jr. is an American politician who served as a member of the South Carolina House of Representatives from 1988 to 2004 and again from 2010 to 2017.

 Early life and education

 Quinn was born in Columbia, South Carolina.
 His father, Richard Quinn Sr., is a former political consultant.
 Rick Jr. graduated from the University of South Carolina.

 Career

 Quinn served as South Carolina House Majority Leader from 1999 to 2004.
 He played a role in the removal of the Confederate flag from the South Carolina State House in 2015.

 Conviction and resignation

-On December 13, 2017, he resigned from the South Carolina legislature after pleading guilty to a charge of misconduct while in office.
+On December 13, 2017, during the South Carolina Statehouse corruption investigation, he resigned from the South Carolina legislature after pleading guilty to a charge of misconduct while in office.
 The prosecutor, David Pascoe, had initially charged Quinn with two counts of misconduct, a charge of common law misconduct, and a charge of statutory law misconduct, but Quinn pleaded guilty to just one charge.
 Pascoe has been criticized for not taking Quinn to trial.
 Quinn was also charged with criminal conspiracy on October 28, 2017 but those chargers were dropped with the plea deal.

 In 2018, the judge overseeing Quinn's sentencing gave him one year in prison, but suspended the order, ignoring the plea deal's recommended prison time.
 Instead, Quinn will have to do 500 hours of community service — “public service,” Circuit Court Judge Carmen Mullen said — and serve two years of probation after pleading guilty to one count of misdemeanor misconduct in office and was fined $1,000.

 Prosecutor David Pascoe appealed his own plea deal with Rick Quinn Jr. to the South Carolina Supreme Court arguing that the initial judge overseeing the case had shown bias.